 Arena Eventing (AE)

 Arena Eventing is relatively new to the British Eventing winter series and we're proud to be supporting it.
-It follows a similar format to the late Jump and Style series with combinations completing a round of show jumps before immediately completing a cross country course.
+AE follows a similar format to the late Jump And Style series, with combinations completing a round of show jumps before immediately completing a course of cross country fences.
 Placings are based on penalty scores, which are worked out from faults accumulated across the show jumping and cross country phases, with the combination with the lowest penalty score winning the class.

 The series are held across a variety of venues with an outdoor surface and are open to both BE and non-BE members, running at AE80 (80cm), AE90 (90cm) and AE100 (100cm) level.
 The last fence on each course is a joker fence, which is 10 cm higher than the rest of the course.
 To find your nearest competition, click here.